maverick-27/StartWithBasic/README.md

 * _**For Developers: / Competetitive Programmers (Beginners)**_

 ## Development Stack
-* HTML
-* CSS
+* Java
-* JS
+* C++

 ## Quick Start(Getting with Competetive)
-Try to read the problem twice or thrice
+* Try to read the problem twice or thrice
-Draw some bruteforce approach
+* Draw some bruteforce approach
-Try to make efficient algo then
+* Try to make efficient algo then